Du6eniuk/US_Airlines_Python/README.md

 ## Import & Clean Up Data

 First, I imported the necessary libraries and loaded the dataset.
-Following this, I conducted initial data cleaning tasks to optimize resource usage.
+Following this, I conducted initial data-cleaning tasks to optimize resource usage.
 This involved retaining only the essential columns needed for the analysis, ensuring a more efficient and focused approach to data exploration.

 ```python
 # Importing Libraries